thegetty/quire-docs/content/guide/figures.md

 type: page
 ---

 Quire books are visual and the framework is built to support the use of images for scholarly purposes.
 In this page we explain where images are placed in the project and how you can manage them.
-We recommend using the `figures.yml` file to manage all the information about your images, and then inserting them into your Markdown documents where they are needed with the `q-figure` [shortcode](#inserting-figure-images-with-shortcodes).
+We recommend using the `figures.yml` file to manage all the information about your images, and then inserting them into your Markdown documents where they are needed with the [`q-figure` shortcode](#inserting-figure-images-with-shortcodes).

-## Adding Figure Images to Your Publication
+## Including Figure Image Files in Your Publication

 Figure image files should be placed in the `static/img/` directory.
 It is defined in your project `config.yml` file with the parameter `imageDir: "/img/"` and the directory can be changed if needed.